rangedev/go-kube-tail/README.md

 # go-kube-tail

-Mostly me learning go for something I would actually use. i My goal is to make use of a google cloud logging export (pubsub), to get a fast local tail from a kube (gke) cluster.
+Mostly me learning go for something I would actually use.

+My goal is to make use of a google cloud logging export (pubsub), to get a fast local tail from a kube (gke) cluster.

 First you want to create a log export to pubsub, and make note of the topic.
 It is assumed you know how to navigate your way around gcloud sdk and set your default credentials.